CorentinB/DeepSort/README.md

 # DeepSort
 🧠 AI powered image tagger backed by DeepDetect

+# Why?

+Because sometimes, you have folders full of badly named pictures, and you want to be able to understand what you have in your hard drive.

 # Prerequisites & installation

 You need Docker installed, and you need to pull the DeepDetect image.